PA110/IT-Project-Governance-Framework/README.md

 - **ERP Setup:** Epic handles billing, supply chain for hospitals, and HR scheduling of nurses and doctors in one platform.
 - **Governance Win:** Epic requires every new hospital to go through a structured "go-live" process — months of training, data migration checks, and dry runs before going live.
 This is textbook governance.

-**Kid Example 🧒:** Imagine if your school kept every student's homework, health notes, and lunch orders in one place — and your parents, teachers, and nurse all used it.
+**In reality 🧒:** Imagine if your school kept every student's homework, health notes, and lunch orders in one place and your parents, teachers, and nurse all used it.
 That's Epic, but for hospitals.

 ---